Fairfax, California: History

 The Coast Miwok Native Americans occupied stretches along local creeks, spring and seep areas; moreover, prehistoric habitations were usually chosen near permanent and seasonal drainages, typically along flat ridges and terraces.

-The town was named for Lord Charles Snowden Fairfax.
+The town was named for Lord Charles Snowden Fairfax, American hereditary peer and California Assembly speaker.
 In 1861, Fairfax was the site of the last political duel in California.
 Daniel Showalter and Charles W. Piercy, both former assemblymen in the state legislature, decided to settle a political dispute at the home of Lord Fairfax, a mutual friend.
 Although Fairfax provided lunch to both men and tried to talk them out of it, they eventually headed to an open field nearby and dueled, with Showalter killing Piercy.

 The first post office opened in 1910.
 Fairfax became an incorporated town in 1931.

 On May 16, 1946, a B-17 Flying Fortress bomber, crashed on White's Hill just west of Fairfax.

 Geography

 Fairfax is in western Marin County, bordered to the east by San Anselmo and to the north by unincorporated Sleepy Hollow.
 The community lies in the valleys of San Anselmo Creek and its tributary Fairfax Creek, and climbs the surrounding hills.
 It is bordered to the south by the Mount Tamalpais protected watershed.

-According to the United States Census Bureau, the town has a total area of 2.2 sqmi, all of it recorded as land.
+According to the United States Census Bureau, the town has a total area of 2.2 sqmi, all land.

 Soils in the Fairfax area mostly belong to the Tocaloma Series as classified by the U.S. Soil Conservation Service.
 These soils consist of moderately deep, well-drained soils on uplands.
 These soils are typically formed from sandstone and shale and often occur on slopes ranging above 15 percent.